-Minor beneficial effects to the project area vegetation are expected with the adoption of the 2022 Master Plan.
-The 2022 Master Plan addresses land use and management changes that have occurred at the project.
+Minor beneficial effects to the project area vegetation are expected with the adoption of the 2023 Master Plan.
+The 2023 Master Plan addresses land use and management changes that have occurred at the project.
 Some of these changes include planting of trees and conversion of mowed areas to wildflower meadows.
 The Proposed Action documents these changes.
-Additionally, one of the proposed future development activities is to develop a timber management plan for the USACE lands at the project.
+Additionally, one of the proposed future development activities is to develop a vegetation stewardship management plan for the USACE lands at the project.
+As this plan is developed, it will be incorporated into the master plan as applicable.
 It is expected that there will be a minor beneficial impact to the forests and adjacent habitats at the project when the management plan has been developed and implemented.
 The updated Master Plan will help guide and focus future vegetative management efforts.

-The No Action alternative is not expected to have a direct effect on the vegetative communities at the project.
+The No Action alternative is not expected to have a direct effect on the vegetative communities at the project as vegetative management efforts will continue as they are currently implemented.
 However past and current land management activities affecting vegetative communities would not be thoroughly documented and may affect identification and implementation of future management efforts.